toolbarthomas/harbor/README.md

 ## Default Configuration

-The Harbor services can be configured to point out the location of your assets.
+The Harbor workers can be configured to point out the location of your assets.
 A default configuration has been defined within Harbor, a custom configuration can be used by creating `harbor.config.js` within the working directory.

 For example: